Fallen Astronaut: Placement on the Moon

 Scott photographed the memorial but waited for a post-mission press conference to disclose its existence.
 He noted, "Sadly, two names are missing, those of Valentin Bondarenko and Grigori Nelyubov."
 He explained that the Western world was unaware of their deaths because of the secrecy surrounding the Soviet space program at the time.
-Also missing was Robert Henry Lawrence Jr., the first black astronaut and a U.S. Air Force officer selected for the Manned Orbiting Laboratory program who was killed in a training accident in 1967.
+Also missing was Robert Henry Lawrence Jr., the first black astronaut and a U.S. Air Force officer selected for the Manned Orbiting Laboratory program who was killed in a training accident in 1967, and Michael J. Adams, one of twelve pilots who flew the North American X-15 operated by the Air Force and NASA who died during a 1967 test flight above 50 miles.